akraino-edge-stack/icn-edge-5g/docs/test_setup.md

 - Refer to the [link](https://gitlab.com/project-emco/core/emco-base) for details regarding EMCO and installation instructions.
 - Copy the kubeconfig files from the target clusters B and C to the Cluster-A for emco to use them.
 - Ensure the "emcoctl" binary is available in the PATH, as we use this binary to deploy the application.
+**NOTE** The network slice deployment has been tested with EMCO tag v22.03